dave-elkan/twitterpillar/Readme.md

-# eDave's shared templates example app
+# twitterpillar

-An example app showing how to pre-compile templates, share them with the browser and use the History API to maintain URL state.
+An example app showing how to pre-compile templates, share them with the browser and use the History API to maintain state in the URL.

+eDave's presentation on this topic can be found (after running the app as below) at: http://localhost:3000/static/presso/

 # How to run
-    $ npm install edave-shared-template-example
+    $ git clone git://github.com/dave-elkan/twitterpillar.git
+    $ cd twitterpillar
-	$ node node_modules/edave-shared-template-example/app.js
+	$ node app.js